lindsaygelle/nook/README.md

 ## Contributing
 Contributions to Nook are welcome!
 If you have any ideas, bug reports, or enhancements, please submit them as GitHub issues or create a pull request with your changes.
 For major contributions, it is recommended to discuss your ideas first by creating an issue to ensure alignment with the project's goals and direction.
 Please see the [CONTRIBUTION](./CONTRIBUTING.md) file fore more details.

+## Branching
+For a smooth collaboration experience, we have established branch naming conventions and guidelines.
+Please consult the [BRANCH_NAMING_CONVENTION](./BRANCH_NAMING_CONVENTION.md) document for comprehensive information and best practices.

 ## License
 Nook is licensed under the MIT License.
 Feel free to use, modify, and distribute the code within this repository as per the terms of the license.
 Please see the [LICENSE](./LICENSE) file for more details.